johangenis/TF2.0-Advanced-AutoEncoders-Project-1-MNIST-Digits-Noise-Removal/README.md

-# TensorFlow 2.0 Advanced AutoEncoders: Project 1: MNIST Digits Noise Removal
+# TensorFlow 2.0 Advanced: AutoEncoders: Project 1: MNIST Digits Noise Removal

 ## PROBLEM STATEMENT
  - Auto encoders are a type of Artificial Neural Networks that are used to perform a task of data encoding (representation learning).